Who are you referring to? Coreference resolution in image narrations: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new task along with a dataset and customized solution.
-Existing multi-modal datasets has largely ignored the task of CR, clustering mention pairs referring to the same entity.
-Hence we introduced \OurDataset dataset that contains images with long-form descriptions annotated with coreference chains and their grounding in the images.
-We formulated the problem of learning CR by using weak supervision from image-text pairs, using visual grounding as an anchor to disambiguate coreference chains.
-Moreover, we imposed linguistic rules while learning these chains to avoid clusters that are grammatically incorrect.
-We demonstrated strong experimental results in multiple settings.
+We introduced a novel task of resolving coreferences in image narrations, clustering mention pairs referring to the same entity.
+For benchmarking and enabling the progress, we introduce a dataset -- \OurDatasetShort -- that contains images with narrations annotated with coreference chains and their grounding in the images.
+We formulate the problem of learning CR by using weak supervision from image-text pairs to disambiguate coreference chains and linguistic priors to avoid learning grammatically wrong chains.
+We demonstrate strong experimental results in multiple settings.
+In the future, we plan to address the noise induced by the language rules during learning and also reduce the errors coming from the mouse traces.
 We hope that our proposed task definition, dataset and the weakly supervised method will advance the research in multi-modal understanding.

 { }